thobet/3DPlan/README.md

     1) Using the OpenSfM software which was firstly modified to manipulate four-channel images.
     2) Using the Agisoft-Metashape software with its GUI.
     3) Using the Agisoft_Metashape software with the provided python module.</pre>
-<p>Then the points belonging to edges are firstly detected, into the semantically enriched point cloud and then classified into<br>
+<p>Then the points belonging to edges are firstly detected, into the semantically enriched point cloud and then classified into
 points of each edge.
-Finally, each segment of points is vectorized and thus, the approximated 3D plan of the object of interest<br>
-is produced as "3DPlan.dxf".</p>
+Finally, each segment of points is vectorized and thus, the approximated 3D plan of the object of interest is produced as "3DPlan.dxf".</p>

 ## Dependencies